JesseSmithIT/osticket-prereqs/README.md

 </p>

 🎉Congratulations!
-You have installed osTicket successfully!🎉 You have completed the first part of this three-part osTicket Install/Configuration/Ticket-Creation tutorial series.
+You have installed osTicket successfully!.